In the macro-fruit era,

 2) Figured out how to get other plants to ripen this way, so we can grow them without pesticides, and their logistics were less time sensitive.

-3) Realized that it was more important that we stopped using pesticides than we slightly altered the genetic instructions than our crop plants.
+3) Realized that it was more important that we stopped using pesticides than we slightly altered the genetic instructions of our crop plants.

 4) Had a total ban on all plants that have artificially spliced genome from toxic and highly carcinogenic plants, like tobacco.